gcallah/BookReviews/gray.md

 Gray also offers an interesting insight on the difference between the Russian tsarist regime and the Soviet Union:

-"Whereas the Romanov empire was a traditional despotism, the Soviet state was a new Leviathan... aiming to fashion a new humanity."
-(25) The difference was made manifest in the regime's execution rate: "In the 50 years from 1867 to 1917, they were around 25,000 deaths from executions and progroms.
-In the first five years of the Soviet states existence, there were around 200,000 executions..."
-(26) And this ignores deaths in camps: so the Soviet Union was killing its citizens at at least 100 times the rate of the Czars.
-The difference is that the Czars just wanted to hold onto power, while the Soviet leaders were fanatically pursuing an ideological vision.
+"Whereas the Romanov empire was a traditional despotism, the Soviet state was a new Leviathan... aiming to fashion a new humanity...
+In the fifty years from 1867 to 1917, there were around 25,000 deaths from executions and progroms.
+In the first five years of the Soviet state's existence, there were around 200,000 executions..."
+(25-26) And this ignores deaths in camps: so the Soviet Union was killing its citizens at roughly 100 times the rate of the Czars.

 ## Evolution

-As someone who has read Michael Oakeshott, one would think that Gray would be careful to distinguish the presuppositions of a theory from any discoveries made using it.
+As someone who appreciates Michael Oakeshott, one would think that Gray would be careful to distinguish the presuppositions of a theory from any discoveries made using it.
 Nevertheless, he writes:

 "Here Fukuyama departs from the most important discovery in modern science.
 As understood by Charles Darwin, evolution